How Does IDV Affect at the Time of Bike Insurance Renewal?

 The Insurance Declared Value (IDV) is an essential factor to calculate the bike insurance premium.
 An IDV is the maximum payout amount set by the insurer that a policyholder will receive in case of theft or total loss.
-However, it changes during bike insurance renewal.
-Let us find out how it affects at the time of bike insurance policy renewal.
+Higher IDV leads to higher premiums, however, it keeps on reducing over the years.
+This decreases the premium during renewal.
+It also plays a crucial role in claim settlements.
+Let us find out how it affects the bike insurance premium during renewal.

 What is an IDV in Bike Insurance?